biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

         .. danger::
                 If the GC content is not close to the normal distribution, this could indicate a contamination or a problem in the library preparation.
-                Also, depending on the organism the GC content could vary, so it is important to know the GC content of the organism of interest (so avoid comparison with reference curve).
+                Also, depending on the organism the GC content could vary, so if possible it's good to know the GC content of the organism of interest previoy.

     7. **Per Base N content**: If the sequencer is unable to determine the base in a position, it will be represented as an 'N'.
 This section shows the distribution of Ns in the reads.